tedconf/symfony-doc-unofficial/reference/en/15-Events.markdown

 | `method`    | The name of the called missing method
 | `arguments` | The arguments passed to the method

-The `controller.method_not_found` event is notified when a method does not defined in the `sfController` class.
+The `controller.method_not_found` event is notified when a method is not defined in the `sfController` class.
 By listening to this event, a method can be added to the class, without using inheritance.